needle-tools/needle-engine-support/documentation/networking.md

 # Networking

+Networking features require you to have a Needle Tools Network component in your scene graph that points to a Needle Tiny Server deployed on a server of your choice.
+Our deploy to glitch component can manage all of the setup for you.

 Access to core networking functionality can be obtained by using ``this.context.connection`` from a component.
 [The built-in backend server](https://glitch.com/edit/#!/needle-tiny-server) requires users to be connected to a room.

 Networking is currently based on [websockets](https://github.com/jjxxs/websocket-ts) and sending either json strings (for infrequent updates) or [flatbuffers](https://google.github.io/flatbuffers/) (for frequent updates).